ea-ae/humeum/README.md

 # Humeum

 Humeum is a webapp for retirement planning.
-The project had an emphasis on the backend, where I tried out a lot of new technologies & design patterns.
-The frontend was an afterthought and it's not code I'm particularly fond of.
+The project had an emphasis on the backend, where I tried out a lot of new technologies (ASP.NET, EF) & design patterns (DDD, CA).
+The frontend was an afterthought and it's not code I'm particularly proud of.

 ## Features